Camilism

-Camilism, Camilismo or Revolutionary Christianity is a Catholic revolutionary political ideology based on the doctrine and legacy of Colombian Catholic priest and revolutionary Camilo Torres Restrepo.
-It is considered a fusion of Christian and Marxist thought, grouped along movements such as Christians for Socialism and the Sandinistas.
+Camilism, Camilismo, Thought of Camilo or Revolutionary Christianity is a Catholic revolutionary socialist political ideology based on the doctrine and legacy of Colombian Catholic priest and revolutionary Camilo Torres Restrepo.

+Camilism is considered a fusion of Christian and Marxist thought, grouped along movements such as Christians for Socialism and the Sandinistas.
+Camilism was also adopted by the Montoneros.

 History

-In his early years of political activity, Torres identified as a progressive Catholic and attacked the Leninist idea of a vanguard, a view he would later change, influenced by the Cuban Revolution and Fidel Castro.
+In his early years of political activity, Torres identified as a progressive Catholic and rejected the Leninist idea of a vanguard, a view he would later change, influenced by the Cuban Revolution and Fidel Castro.
 Despite being labelled a communist, Torres, for at least the majority of his life, rejected that label, while also declaring that he is not an anti-communist.

+In 1964, shortly before forming the United Front, Torres called for a catalogue of reformist and developmentalist programs to improve the socioeconomic situation; his views from back then were considered "liberal-socialist".
+However, by 1965, Torres concluded "that only profound social, political and economic change, rather than gradual reform and "development," could provide the solution to Colombia's problems."

 Inspired by Camilo Torres, Bolivian students were the first to declare themselves Camilistas.
 The Montoneros also adopted this ideology.